COVID-19: Impact on Business Risk Profiles

-Risks associated with the adequacy of solvency and capital adequacy metrics would be expected to increase as a result of interlinkages with other risks and financial drivers, including asset valuation, liability reserving and the profitability of business operations in the COVID-19 environment.
+Risks associated with the adequacy of solvency and capital adequacy metrics would be expected to increase as a result of interlinkages with other risks and financial drivers, including asset valuation, pricing adequacy, liability reserving and the profitability of business operations in the COVID-19 environment.

 The risk of non-recovery of outstanding balances from third parties may also increase as a result of insolvencies and financial difficulties arising from economic and business risks for various organisations.

 The risk of corporate strategy not being fit for purpose becomes substantively more pronounced amidst the shifting economic and competitive environment associated with COVID-19.
 There has been an impact on consumer demand for various products, including the purchase of financial products such as travel insurance policies and additional contributions to investments.
 Further controls may be required, including more frequent iteration of strategic objectives and business plans, and the development and implementation of crisis management and tactical response plans.